MartinAverseng/FracMeshLib/README.md

 |![](doc/fractureNetwork.png)|![](doc/wave.gif)|

 Run these examples by opening Matlab in Examples, and run the scripts `fractureNetwork.m` and `wave.m`.
 Refer to [this code](https://github.com/MartinAverseng/multi-screen-bem3D-ddm/) for BEM computations.
+Numerical experiments from the paper about the disk with cracked radius can be reproduced by running the scripts in FEMExperiments folder.

 # Table of contents
 1. [What is a Generalized mesh](#what-is-a-generalized-mesh)